amidaware/trmm-docs/docs/update_server.md

 ## Keeping your Let's Encrypt SSL certificate up to date

 !!!info
-    Currently, the update script does not automatically renew your Let's Encrypt wildcard certificate, which expires every 3 months, since this is non-trivial to automate using the DNS TXT record method.
+    Currently, the update script does not automatically renew your Let'sEncrypt wildcard certificate, which expires every 3 months, since this is non-trivial to automate using the DNS TXT record method.

-To renew your Let's Encrypt wildcard cert, run the following command, replacing `example.com` with your domain and `admin@example.com` with your email:
+To renew your Let'sEncrypt wildcard cert, run the following command, replacing `example.com` with your domain and `admin@example.com` with your email:

 ```bash
 sudo certbot certonly --manual -d *.example.com --agree-tos --no-bootstrap --preferred-challenges dns -m admin@example.com --no-eff-email